Register a death

 Correcting a death registration

-1. Contact Us First
+1. Contact us first

-Visit the GOV.UK Application form to correct details on a death registration page
+3. Visit the GOV.UK Application form to correct details on a death registration page

-• £83 or £99 depending on the type of correction
+£83 or £99 depending on the correction

-4. Return any certificates
+5. Return any old certificates

 Ordering death certificates